code-star/slides/slides/graphql-for-microservices-2016-05.md

 - All services expose a health check endpoint for *Marathon*
 - All services expose *Prometheus* metrics, big focus on monitoring
 - Centralized logging with *Elasticsearch*

+## Scala @ Wehkamp

+- Main language for services
+- Most services are actor based using Akka
+    - Easy to scale
+    - Akka clustering
+- Routing with Spray

 ## Cool stuff